 Thresholds Catch per Unit Effort (CPUE)

-Radium (Segment 5) -
+Radium (Segment 5) 0.70

 State Bridge (Segment 5) 11 -

 Catamount (Segment 6) -

 Confidence Interval 95%

 The blank values in the Catch per Unit Effort ORV Indicator table will remain blank (-) until a sufficient total number of valid intercept surveys (e.g., "n" value) have been conducted.
-N values are as follows: State Bridge (525), Radium (531), and Catamount (494).
+N values are as follows: State Bridge (525), Radium (531), and Catamount (380).
 Once a sufficient number of valid intercept surveys are complete and final threshold numbers are established, these will be inserted into the table through reporting in the Annual Monitoring Report, subsequent to approval by the SG.
-Failure to fund intercept surveys are conducted could be subject to SG deliberation (Section IV.C).
+Failure to fund intercept surveys and complete final threshold numbers after a requisite number of valid intercept surveys are conducted could be subject to SG deliberation (Section IV.C).
 The most current version of the Amended & Restated SG Plan can be found on the W&S website: www.upcowildandscenic.com